 The nursing track includes professional experience and lecture-based learning.
 Courses cover topics in pharmacology, human responses and health care delivery.
 In addition to nursing techniques and concepts, BSN programs also cover specific areas of nursing, such as administering care to families and infants.
 Programs include extensive experience in clinical settings under the supervision of licensed nurses and other health professionals.

-To become license registered nurses (RNs), graduates of a BSN program must pass the National Council Licensure Examination for RNs (NCLEX-RN), administered by the NCSBN (National Council for State Boards of Nursing).
+To become licensed, registered nurses (RNs), graduates of a BSN program must pass the National Council Licensure Examination for RNs (NCLEX-RN), administered by the NCSBN (National Council for State Boards of Nursing).
 The NCLEX-RN tests individuals in broad subject areas, including health maintenance, infection control and pharmacological therapies.
 The eligibility requirements to sit for the NCLEX-RN vary by state and prospective test-takers should check with their state nursing board.

 Master's Degree Programs

 RNs with a BSN may go on to a master's program to become neonate nurse practitioners.
 These programs prepare students for working in delivery rooms and caring for neonates.
 The curriculums cover common illnesses and treatments in the neonatal area and include clinical rotations in neonatal units.
 Students are prepared to work in a family practice or intensive care.

-Nurses with a master's degree in nursing may enroll in a certificate program to train nurse practitioners to work with critically ill neonates.
+Nurses with a master's degree in nursing may enroll in a certificate program that trains nurse practitioners to work with critically ill neonates.
 Applicants must have a master's in nursing, as well as experience working in a critical care unit for neonates.

 Graduate of a neonatal nurse practitioner program may seek certification from the National Certification Corporation.
 Graduates may also take their state's certification exam.

 Career Outlook and Salary Information

-Demand for registered nurses is expected to increase by 19% between 2012 and 2022, based on data from the U.S. Bureau of Labor Statistics (BLS).
-In May 2014, registered nurses earned a median salary of $66,640, according to the BLS, and in April 2015, the median salary for neonatal nurses was $60,808, according to PayScale.com.
+Demand for registered nurses is expected to increase by 16% between 2014 and 2024, based on data from the U.S. Bureau of Labor Statistics (BLS).
+In May 2015, all registered nurses earned a median salary of $67,490, according to the BLS, and in January 2016, the median salary for neonatal intensive care nurses was $60,763, according to PayScale.com.